-Interest on the Series B Notes will be deferred to a lower priority if the cumulative Outstanding Principal Balance of the Defaulted Credit Rights divided by the Initial Balance of the portfolio is greater than 5%.
+Interest on the Series B Notes will be deferred to a lower priority if the cumulative outstanding principal balance of the defaulted credit rights divided by the initial balance of the portfolio is greater than 5%.
+Under the transaction documents, loans are normally only classified as defaulted once they have been in arrears for at least one year.